 Enter your filing status, income, deductions and credits and we will estimate your total taxes.
 Based on your projected tax withholding for the year, we can also estimate your tax refund or amount you may owe the IRS next April.
 Please note this calculator is for tax year 2018 which is due in April of 2019.
-We also offer a calculator for tax year 2017 and 2019.
+We offer calculators for the 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, & 2021 tax years.
 Please use our current 1040 calculator to see what you will owe next April.

 The 2017 Tax Cuts and Jobs Act changed the overall tax bracket rates while increasing the standard deduction.
 In addition, 3 other changes were made which have a significant impact on homeowners: